Project Gardener implements the automated management and operation of Kubernetes clusters as a service.

 A workaround was added that enables the use of a “legacy XFS” mode that introduces a backwards compatible volume formating for the older kernels.

-You can enable this option for your shoot by annotating it with aws.provider.extensions.gardener.cloud/legacy-xfs=true
+You can enable this option for your shoot by annotating it with aws.provider.extensions.gardener.cloud/legacy-xfs=true.

-, then reconciliation needs to be triggered manually (see Immediate reconciliation), as adding an annotation to a resource is not a change that leads to an increase of .metadata.generation
+ℹ️ Please note: If the annotation is added to an existing Shoot, then reconciliation needs to be triggered manually (see Immediate reconciliation), as adding an annotation to a resource is not a change that leads to an increase of .metadata.generation in general.

 Kubernetes Versions per Worker Pool